Utsab96/taskListWebSpider/README.md

 *** token is only added to the get all task api so before checking the all task need to send the token via headers.
-Token you will get by signing in you can sign up as in the given api provide name, email phone and password Password are kept safe by hash password as a demo you can login with email-joy@gmail.com and password-J@123
+Token you will get by signing in you can sign up as in the given api provide name, email phone and password.
+Password are kept safe by hash password as a demo you can login with email-joy@gmail.com and password-J@123